 RELATED REVIEW: The Best Fleece Jacket for Men Review

 The Patagonia R3 Hoody is loaded with features.
 It has 2 handwarmer pockets, two zippered chest pockets, and a hood that covers your face just below the nose when zipped all the way up.
 Its slim cut makes it perfect for layering, and its gridded fleece design ensures excellent breathability.
 This powerhouse of a fleece is available in Big Sur Blue, Fire, True Teal, Black, Forge Grey, and Supply Green.

 The R3 Hoody was our Editors' Choice winner for the fleece jacket category.
 Check out the chart below to see how the rest of the fleeces in the lineup ranked compared to this one!

 The only complaint our testers had was minimal bunching in the cuffs, but that actually corrected itself after a few seconds.
 This is where the added thumb holes of the R1 Hoody have superiority over the R3 when it comes to being layered.
-This jacket also had ample room in the shoulders and arms to go over a base layer or two without leaving us feeling constrained.
+This jacket also had ample room in the shoulders and arms to go over a base layer without leaving us feeling constrained.